Shell1010/AQW-md/Newbie Guide.md

 | /p (space bar)                                                | Switch chat to party chat (**s**, **say** or **1** followed by pressing the space bar deactivates party chat)                                        |

 ---

+# Calendar

+Pretty much daily there are server-side boosts that are active when you play the game, this may be related to Gold, XP, CP, Rep, or even boosts for materials for certain farms like BLoD (Spirit Orbs) or SDKA (Dark Spirit Orbs).
+You can view all the calendar boosts [here](https://www.artix.com/calendar/).

+---
 # Story/Progression

 I'll try to outline some goals you should accomplish during different parts of the game.
 There are quite a lot of things you can do and there is no *best* way to play this game but this guide will try to help you reach endgame somewhat smoothly.